-Within the Displaced Persons (DP) camps, theater became an important way for survivors to begin representing their experiences in the postwar world.
-DP theater became an integral part of camp life soon after the war.
-Performances at the Föhrenwald DP camp began in summer 1945, and Sami Feder started the Kazet theater in the DP camp at Bergen-Belsen.1 In spring 1946, the Musical Yiddish Cabaret Theater (originally based in Poland) toured the DP camps in occupied Germany.
-Usually performed in Yiddish, Jewish theatrical productions ranged widely in topic and perspective.
-Religious, secular, Bundist, and Zionist groups all put on plays.
+Theatre productions became an important way for Holocaust survivors to begin representing their experiences in the postwar world.
+Performances at Displaced Persons camps began in the summer of 1945.1 Religious, secular, Bundist, and Zionist groups all put on plays.
 The productions included staples of Yiddish theater, dramatizations of prewar literature, and original pieces that directly reflected Holocaust themes and scenarios.

 Dramatic productions centered on Holocaust experiences spoke to an emerging memory of events that were still in the process of being understood.
 As one scholar writes,